 Figure 1.
-Ways to regulate gene expressions of IgM H- and L-chains through regulation of gene expressions of Pax5, Aiolos, EBF1, OBF1 and other genes in wild-type DT40 cells or all and individual clones of HDAC2(-/-) DT40 mutants at early and later stages of continuous cultivation.
+Ways to regulate gene expressions of IgM H- and L-chains through regulation of gene expressions of Pax5, Aiolos, EBF1, OBF1 and other genes in wild-type DT40 cells or in all and individual clones of HDAC2(-/-) DT40 mutants at early and later stages of continuous cultivation.

 In DT40 cells (W), HDAC2 indirectly regulates gene expressions of IgM H- and L-chains through opposite regulation of gene expressions of Pax5, Aiolos, OBF1 and EBF1, and Ikaros and E2A.
 In all clones of HDAC2(-/-) mutants, at the early (E) cultivation stage, IgM H- and L-chains are excessively accumulated attributed to their dramatically increased gene expressions caused by drastically decreased gene expressions of Pax5, Aiolos and EBF1, all of which down-regulate gene expressions of the two immunoglobulin proteins.
 In individual clones of HDAC2(-/-) mutants, at the later (L) cultivation stage, the accumulated IgM H- and L-chains are dramatically decreased attributed to their drastically decreased gene expressions in almost the same changing pattern, caused by dramatically increased or decreased gene expressions of Pax5, Aiolos and EBF1 or OBF1 in distinct ways.
 Clone cl.2-1 seems to be the OBF-1-dependent type, clones cl.2-2, cl.2-3, cl.2-4 and cl.2-5 seem to be the Pax5- and Aiolos-dependent type, and clone cl.2-6 seems to be the Pax5-, Aiolos- and EBF1-dependent type.
 The figure is identical with Fig. 1 of Ref.
-193 and Fig. 6 of Ref.
+198. The figure is also identical with Fig. 1 of Refs.
+193 plus 197 and Fig. 6 of Ref.
 194 and is a set of Figs. 8, 9 and 10 of Ref.
 190. These figures were first presented in Ref.
 138.